 On one evening, I played football with the kids at the soccer field next to the pension.
 There were loads of people playing and I was invited to play with them.
 The kids were very skillful and fast and it was fun playing with them.
 I noticed that I need to brush up on my skills and start running more often to stay fit.

-Bissau was a boring city and there was very little to do.
+Bissau was a boring city in my perspective (mainly because I did not know anyone there and was there on a week day) and there was very little to do.
 Most of the stores and restaurants closed early and the center was like a dead city in the dark.

 Next time, I would love to visit the islands or Varela or the interior of the country.
 I heard from many people that the islands were quite interesting.